Anchor-Locator/Anchor-Locator.github.io/index.md

 ### Motivating Example
 #### Paradox in Fan et al's fix:

-After step 3, since the onReceive() callback of both the normal BroadcastReceiver and the leaked object BroadcastReceiver would respond to the event.
+After step 3, since the onReceive() callback of both the normal BroadcastReceiver and the leaked object BroadcastReceiver would respond to the SELECT_IMAGE event.
 Puting a null-checker will prevent the leaked BroadcastReceiver from invoking startActivityForResult(), and allow the normal BroadcastReceiver to execute startActivityForResult().
 Therefore the fix would work.

 #### Regression caused by Developer’s Fix ec0b92.